AdanJSuarez/maxmind/README.md

 Otherwise: `go build -o ./bin/maxmind -ldflags "-s -w" ./cmd/maxmind.go`

-To run the executable called `./bin/maxmind` you can run `maxmind -help` which explains the flags.
+To run the executable called `./bin/maxmind`.
+You can run `maxmind -help` which explains the flags.
 If you don't pass any flag, it assumes the files are located in the same folder with the default names as explained in `help`:

     - `GeoLite2-City.mmdb` for db